-The most accurate thing you can do is to come in to our studio and allow one of our jewellers to measure your finger, however, we know this is not an option for everyone so here are our top tips for sizing someone else’s finger, or your own!
+The most accurate thing you can do is to come into our studio and allow one of our jewellers to measure your finger, however, we know this is not an option for everyone so here are our 3 top tips for sizing someone else’s finger, or your own!

 Perhaps you have access to a ring that is just the right size, whether it is one you already own or one that belongs to a friend or relative.
-You can then measure it using the technique demonstrated in this video.
 Roll up a small piece of paper and use that to measure the inner circumference of the ring.
-Please send us a photo of the ring you measured as the width of the band can play a part in how we determine the correct size.
+Please also send us a photo of the ring you measured as the width of the band can play a part in how we determine the correct size.

 Believe it or not, this usually gets a fairly accurate result.
 We measure people’s fingers every day and we’re pretty good at guessing a size from the right photo.
 Have a look through your phone or social media and see if you can find a photo of your loved one that includes their hands.
 Now, this won’t work if it’s a photo of just their hands, something from a bit further away that includes their face is ideal.
 If you also give us an indication of their height and approximate dress size, we can do the rest.